ghostCollective/open-seance/README.md

 > - Power analysis
 > - Code version history
 >
-> Vice versa, the 🟡 yellow Spirits belong to that team.
+> Vice versa, the 🟣 purple Spirits belong to that team.
 >
 > The ⚪ blank spaces are neutral Citizen Spirits.
 But there is also an sinister spirit hiding under "Pseudoscience influencers".
 This is the evil ☠️ Publishgeist.

-Decide which team begins as team 🟣 purple.
+Decide which team begins as team 🟡 yellow.
 The Medium sends out their first spiritual message to their team.
 The message must be FAIR, meaning

 F - Focused: The hint should only be one word.\
 A - Amount: The hint is followed by a number.
 That is the number of Open Spirits the Medium wants their team to reveal this round.\
 I - Inventive: The Medium must not use any of the words that are on any of the Open Spirit cards.\
 R - Rudimentary: The Medium should only say that word and not communicate in any other way.

-After the FAIR message has been sent, it is up to the other players of team 🟣 purple to use it to identify their friendly Open Spirits.
+After the FAIR message has been sent, it is up to the other players of team 🟡 yellow to use it to identify their friendly Open Spirits.
 They may discuss the meaning of the message amongst each other and eventually vote on the first card they want to pick.
 The Medium reveals the nature of the Open Spirit by placing the corresponding point card on top of the chosen card, as shown by the DMP.
 The players then continue to pick cards up until the amount mentioned in the FAIR message, plus one, is reached.
 For each revealed Spirit of the current team, that team recieves one point.
 Each Spirit that is of the opposing team's color, however, awards that team a point.
 Revelaed neutral Citizen Spirits give no points.
 If at any point in time the evil ☠️ Publishgeist is revealed, the current team loses and the game ends immediately.
 Note that at any time during this process, if the players are unsure which Spirit to pick, they may instead also decide to stop choosing spirits and end their turn.

-The teams take turns until either all 🟣 purple or all 🟡 yellow Open Spirits are revealed.
+The teams take turns until either all 🟡 yellow or all 🟣 purple Open Spirits are revealed.
 In that case, the team with the most revealed friendly Open Spirits wins.
 The game also ends if a team reveals the evil ☠️ Publishgeist.
 In that case the other team wins automatically.

 ## Acknowledgements